wheaney/social-freedom/README.md

 There needs to be a way for code changes to the infrastructure (federal or user) to get propagated out to all AWS accounts.
 This can probably be done by creating a Code pipeline within AWS accounts, CodeBuild can be hooked into the GitHub repo and run the relevant CDK command, etc...

+# Open Questions
+* Cross-region account communications, what's feasible?
+  * Lambdas can subscribe to SNS topics in any region
+* How does blocking someone work?
+If I comment on a friend's post, that comment (per current design) would be stored in that friend's AWS account, but would need to be kept apprised of who my account is currently blocking (even if that changes after I make the comment).
+This needs further thought.
+A couple possible solutions:
+  * "Comment at your own risk" - comments on someone else's post is visible to anyone that can see that post, no other conditions applied
+  * Instead of direct DynamoDB access for all followers/friends of an account, put this access behind an API with some thin compute layer (Lambda) that does some additional (not AWS out-of-the-box) access control check.
+This could be as complex as referencing policies in other accounts, or as simple as comparing to a blacklist of account IDs that were snapshotted at the time of the comment (snapshotting in this case implies that the blacklist won't stay updated if more accounts are blocked).
+* Any downside to directly triggering Lambda's across accounts?
+Is this less failure-proof than an publishing to an SNS topic or SQS queue in that account?